martinconnarty/Product-Knowledge-Documents/README.md

 **version description:**
 - Any particular details or changes that were introduced to the version

-**dependency hash:**
-- An MD5 hash of the various dependencies listed below, not sure how needed this is so may remove this field

 **dependencies:**
   - A list of IDs of other products that this depends on